 Topic clusters changed how search engines evaluate website authority, and HubSpot played a major role in popularizing this approach.
 If you're exploring a HubSpot SEO strategy, you've likely realized that ranking individual pages isn't enough anymore.
-Google now rewards websites that demonstrate comprehensive expertise on interconnected subjects, which is exactly what topic clusters deliver.
+Google now rewards websites that demonstrate comprehensive expertise on interconnected subjects, which is exactly what HubSpot topic clusters deliver.

 The challenge?
 Building topic clusters requires consistent content production, strategic internal linking, and ongoing keyword research.
 Many businesses start strong but struggle to maintain momentum.
 That's where understanding HubSpot's methodology becomes valuable, and where tools like RankYak can help you execute at scale by automating the content creation that makes topic clusters actually work.